Bichali: History

 The deities of Hanuman and Ugra Narasimha consecrated by seers Vysaraja and Sripadaraja, respectively, are located at an elevated river spot at Japadakatti.

-Much later, following the death of Raghavendra Swami in a voluntary samadhi at Mantralaya, Appanacharya established a Brindavana, a memorial, an open air shrine to mark the 13 years stay of the saint in Bichali in the form of a monolithic stone (ekashile).
+Much later, following the voluntary samadhi of Sri Raghavendra Swami at Mantralaya, Appanacharya established a Brindavana, a memorial, an open air shrine to mark the 13 years stay of the saint in Bichali in the form of a monolithic stone (ekashile).

 Sacred places

 Over the long period of involvement by Appanacharya and his guru Raghavendra, many sacred places were established which have become popular as pilgrimage centres for spiritual devotees.
 Some of these are: Nagakatti, Sri Narasimhagudi, the Brindavana memorial for saint Raghavendra, and the house of Appannacharya; the last named house is where Ragahavendra Swami had stayed with Appanacharya for 13 years and performed long Mool Ramara poojas (worship of Rama) regularly for the welfare of the villagers.
 During Nagarapanchami festival devotees offer worship at the Japadakatti Nagadevaru at Nagakatti which was once worshipped by the saint Sri Jitramitra.
 Seshadevaru, meaning the holy deity of snake god, consecrated by Gururayaru Raghavendra, is also seen at the Bichali Japadakatti.